-With sensible precautions the risk of negative impacts can be reduced - the following checklist can help keep you, your colleagues, families, and the children you care for safe during a Yellow Alert.
+With sensible precautions the risk of negative impacts can be reduced - the following checklist can help keep you, your colleagues and the children you care for safe during a Yellow Alert.
+Please do what you can to champion these messages, and provide tools and support to help those around you follow them too.
 We have broken information into actions designed for keeping places cool and actions designed for keeping people cool.